 Tuition fees are per course.
 You may be able to reduce the cost by applying for transfer credit if you have already completed a course at another post-secondary institution that has equivalent learning outcomes to a BCIT GIS program course and if that course was not used as part of your GIS AdvCert, ADP or GIS B.Tech. application credit requirements.
 You might also have an income from a part-time job while studying and may also receive some tuition support from an employer.
 Note that tuition fees usually increase each year by approximately 2%.

-Access Online Learning through the Learning Hub log-in page (formally D2L).
-Each online course is organized in a similar manner: you can use your computer to listen to lectures, connect to the BCIT computer servers, use GIS software, complete GIS software assignments just as you would in a BCIT campus computer lab, discuss questions with other class members, connect with your instructor in virtual office hours when the instructor can help with problems and demonstrate software or access your computer to help you.
-You do not install GIS software on your home computer, so can use a MAC, Windows or UNIX operating system machine.
-You complete computer lab assignments by connecting to AppsAnywhere and using BCIT GIS or other BCIT software.
+Access You’ll use BCIT’s online learning platform, to listen to lectures, connect to the BCIT computer servers, use GIS software, complete GIS software assignments just as you would in a BCIT campus computer lab, discuss questions with other class members, connect with your instructor in virtual office hours when the instructor can help with problems and demonstrate software or access your computer to help you.
+Lab assignments are completed through accessing an on-demand web application so you can use a MAC, Windows or UNIX operating system machine.

 You probably want to study online because you do not live near the BCIT Burnaby, British Columbia, Canada campus and do not want to relocate, or you have a job and want to study part-time.
 You like to have flexible study hours.